Secondary school & IB-Diploma

 Apprenticeship (EFZ/EBA, with optional BMS)

 What it is: The Swiss vocational education and training (VET) system.
-Learners complete training in a company and attend vocational school at the same time.
+Students train part-time in a company and part-time in vocational school.

 Where this leads: Qualified employment or—with BMS—access to higher education.